dart-lang/language/working/augmentation-libraries/feature-specification.md

     modifiers (final, sealed, mixin, etc).
 This is not a technical requirement but it should make augmentations easier to understand when looking at them.

-*   The augmenting type declares an `extends` clause.
-Only the main declaration can specify those.
+*   The augmenting type declares an `extends` clause, but one was already present.
+We don't allow overwriting an existing `extends`, but one can be filled in if it wasn't present originally.

-    **TODO: We could consider allowing an `extends` clause if the main declaration doesn't have one.**
+*   An augmenting extension declares an `on` clause.
+We don't allow filling this in for extensions, it must on the original declaration.
+This restriction could be lifted later on if we have a compelling use case, as there is no fundamental reason it cannot be allowed, although it would be a parse error today to have an extension with no `on` clause.

 *   The type parameters of the type augmentation do not match the original type's type parameters.
 This means there must be the same number of type